 But what is the difference between podcasting and YouTubing?
 A podcast is a platform where you can share your message to the world through audio, while YouTube is a platform where you can share your message through both audio and video.

-P.S: A Podcasting platforms is not considered to be a social media platform.
+P.S: A Podcasting platform is not considered to be a social media platform.

 What is the major difference between Podcasts and YouTube?